nickge1/ISDM-Project/Report.md

 ## Executive Summary
 This report presents an analysis and evaluation of a new information system for a major travel company.
-The presentation for this report can be found at <youtubelink>.
+The presentation for this report can be found at https://youtu.be/8E07wgW1QRs.

 ### Problem Definition
 The current system for a Call Management Centre is inefficient.
 Both potential and existing customers are matched to Relationship Managers according to availability.
 As a result, the time of the Relationship Managers is not being used efficiently and customers have to wait longer to talk to a Relationship Manager.
 Consequently, customers are less likely to accept an offered product and sales are reduced.
 A new system is to be developed to increase the amount of customers and the likelihood of customers purchasing products.